VinayaBhat/CS_565_FullStackWebDevelopment/README.md

 1. Download the project
 2. Go to the project directory `cd assignment#5`
+3. Run `npm update`
-3. On running `node app.js` in the command prompt, the server is started and is listening on port 8080.
+4. On running `node app.js` in the command prompt, the server is started and is listening on port 8080.

    `http://localhost:8080/` displays the form.
 After filling out the contents if we press `submit`, the contents of the form is displayed on `http://localhost:8080/submit`